Hiren Gohain: Political activism

+Gohain opposed the citizenship (Amendment) Act and equated the exclusion of Muslims from the CAA purview of the as a move similar to that of the pogrom against the Jews by Nazis in Germany during World War II.
+Protesting against CAA, Gohain said "If the question of independence arises, if no one listens to us, the government, the state and political parties, then it’s a different thing, then we will definitely be compelled to raise the demand for independent Assam.
+But let’s not get carried away by temporary emotions, as citizens of India, we will fight as long as we can.
+If that fight is not successful, then the demand for independence will come up.”
+His protest attracted a case of sedition against him.

 Other contributions

 He is also a regular contributor to Economic and Political Weekly.
 His book 'Assam A Burning Question' is a compilation of several essays on the socio-political crisis confronting Assam in the context of Assam Movement written in the mid-1980s, and the period dominated by extremism.
 Recently, he played an important role in the mediation of peace talks between the Government of India and the Assamese insurgent group ULFA.
-He was the founder president of the Asomiya Sahitya Sanmilani.He is a recipient of Sahitya Aademy award for his book on Sankardev.
+He was the founder president of the Asomiya Sahitya Sanmilani.He is a recipient of Sahitya Akademi Award for his book on Sankardev.